 Bahar Schippel is a Partner with the law firm of Snell & Wilmer L.L.P. in Phoenix, Arizona.
 She specializes in tax planning for mergers and acquisitions, joint ventures and real estate transactions, drafting LLC and partnership agreements, tax planning in connection with fund formation and operations, structuring tax-efficient debt workouts, designing service provider equity compensation for LLCs and partnerships and representing taxpayers before the Internal Revenue Service.
 Bahar served on the Council of the ABA Tax Section and is a Past Vice Chair (Pro Bono and Outreach) thereof.
 Bahar is a Past Chair of the ABA Tax Section Partnership Committee.
 She is currently a member of the ABA's National Conference of Lawyers and CPAs.
 Bahar is also the Past Chair of the Tax Section of the State Bar of Arizona and is the Past Chair of the Arizona Tax Advisory Commission, which oversees the tax specialization program in Arizona.
-She is also a Regent of the American College of Tax Counsel, and a member of the Bloomberg BNA Real Estate Advisory Board and the Wolters Kluwer Legal Tax Advisory Board, which all include some of the nation's leading authorities on tax law.
+Bahar is on the Arizona Federal Tax Institute Conference Committee.
+She is also a Regent of the American College of Tax Counsel and is on the Board of the Tannenwald Foundation for Excellence in Tax Scholarships.
+Bahar is a member of the Bloomberg BNA Real Estate Advisory Board and the Wolters Kluwer Legal Tax Advisory Board, which all include some of the nation's leading authorities on tax law.
 Bahar frequently speaks at national and regional tax conferences and contributes articles to top-tier tax publications.
 Prior to joining Snell & Wilmer, Bahar served as Attorney-Advisor for the United States Tax Court in Washington, DC, and as Teaching Assistant to the Honorable David Laro at Georgetown University Law Center.

 Ben Applestein is a principal in the Passthroughs group in the National Tax Office of Deloitte Tax LLP in San Francisco, where his practice focuses on the use of partnerships and limited liability companies in domestic and cross-border mergers and acquisitions, financing transactions, restructurings, and capital markets.
 Ben has represented a wide array of clients, including some of the largest private equity firms in the country.